 David Wakefield, horn (1976-2014)

-David Wakefield joined the American Brass Quintet in 1976 while he was a doctoral student at The Juilliard School.
-A member of the Aspen Music School faculty since 1976 and the Juilliard School faculty since 1987, and the Hartt School since 2011, he also served as Associate Dean for Performance Activities at The Juilliard School.
-Principal horn of the Little Orchestra Society, Mr. Wakefield has performed with the New York, Vienna, and Brooklyn Philharmonics, Houston Symphony, and regularly with the Orchestra of St. Luke's, the New York City Opera, and the Metropolitan Opera Orchestra.
-He has premiered over 250 new works and worked closely with such composers as Milton Babbitt, Luciano Berio, Elliott Carter, John Corigliano, Jacob Druckman, Eric Ewazen, George Tsontakis, and Charles Wuorinen.
+David Wakefield joined the American Brass Quintet while he was still a doctoral student at The Juilliard School.
+A member of the Aspen Music School faculty since 1976, the Juilliard School faculty since 1987, and the Hartt School since 2011, he also served as Senior Associate Dean for Performance Activities at Juilliard.
+He has premiered over 250 new works and collaborated closely with such composers as Milton Babbitt, Luciano Berio, Elliott Carter, John Corigliano, Jacob Druckman, Eric Ewazen, George Tsontakis, and Charles Wuorinen.

-Trumpeter Raymond Mase has been a member of the American Brass Quintet since 1973 and is responsible for many of the ABQ's performance editions and recordings of 16th-, 17th-, and 19th-century brass music.
-He is also a founding member of the Summit Brass and principal trumpeter of the New York City Ballet Orchestra.
-Mr. Mase can be heard on well over one hundred recordings, including as soloist on the Albany, Deutsche Grammophon, Summit, Koch, Cambria, Troy, MHS, and Furious Artisans labels.
-In addition to his performing and teaching, Mr. Mase is Chair of the Brass Department at The Juilliard School, a member of the Aspen Music School faculty,and has served on the Board of Directors of Chamber Music America.
+Trumpeter Raymond Mase is the longest serving member of the ABQ and is responsible for many of the ABQ's performance editions and recordings of 16th-, 17th-, and 19th-century brass music.
+He is currently principal trumpet of the New York City Ballet Orchestra and is Chair of the Brass Department at The Juilliard School.
+He is a member of the Aspen Music School faculty, and has served on the Board of Directors of Chamber Music America.

 Chris Gekker, trumpet (1981-1998)